 - You should have a vague idea of what libraries/frameworks you want to use already

 - Refine that to a component/deployment structure of your application

 - Within components, look for modular functionality groupings to make packages from

 - We will spend a good amount of time doing an example initial design in lecture.
 Here are the rough notes we made for the record:

 - Also see some recent OOSE Project design documents.

 PrototypingFor complex libraries/frameworks, prototype before integrating into your app

 - Exercise the library with a small bit of code to make sure its doing what you need it to; then use it in your app

-- Prototyping is also helpful for UIs, stand them up as dummies before hooking into app logic.
+- Prototyping is also helpful for UIs, stand them up with mock servers before actually them hooking up.

 Project Iteration 2